taha-abbasi/pizza-pets-docs-guide-how-to/game-mechanics/poop-management.md

 ### Child, Teen, and Adult Stages 🧒🧑🦸‍♂️
 - Pets in these stages can poop **randomly within 7 days** after a feed.
 - These pets can poop multiple times during this period, requiring close attention.

 {% hint style="info" %}
+For pets to poop multiple times, they must have been fed multiple times without pooping.
+Each feed gives the pet one chance to poop, which it may use over time.
+Without a feed, pets will not poop.
+{% endhint %}

 To anticipate poop, check the **stats menu** on your pet.
 This menu shows the block in which poop is expected, helping you plan your next move.
-{% endhint %}

 ---